CZ-NIC/knot/doc/reference.rst

 - ``immediate`` – Each zone writes its timers whenever they are modified.
   This mode might slow down zones' events if many zones are configured.
-- `INT` – A dedicated thread continuously iterates through the configured zones and writes their timers at the specified interval (in seconds).
+- `INT` – A dedicated thread continuously iterates through the configured zones and writes their timers at the specified non-zero interval (in seconds).

 *Default:* ``shutdown``